 Pain is a very important symptom to monitor.
 Worsening and persistent pain may indicate a bigger problem.
 If this is the case, you need to see your doctor for a follow-up.

 A further risk of having a prostate biopsy is infection.
-Surgeons will normally prescribe strong antibiotics before the procedure to reduce the risk of infection.
-However, infection almost always occurs, and research indicates that resistance to antibiotics is increasing the likelihood.
+Surgeons will usually prescribe strong antibiotics to reduce the risk of infection.
+However, infection almost always occurs.
+Research indicates that resistance to antibiotics is increasing the likelihood.
 In some cases, the result of the infection is that there is long-term sexual dysfunction.

-A study by John Hopkins researchers, published in The Journal of Urology, found that men hospitalized as a result of a biopsy-related infection had a 12-fold greater chance of dying than those who did not undergo a biopsy.
+A study by John Hopkins researchers was published in The Journal of Urology.
+It found that men hospitalized as a result of a biopsy-related infection had a 12-fold greater chance of dying than those who did not undergo a biopsy.

 4) Acute Urine Retention

 About 1 in 50 men who have undergone prostate biopsy experience acute urine retention.
 The procedure does injure the prostate gland, causing it to swell.
 And this makes it hard for you to pass urine.